clouddatastack/clouddatastack.com/src/stack/02_streaming/02_01_schema_infrastructure.rst

 - **Protobuf**:
   Suitable for strongly typed APIs and gRPC-based microservices.
-  Offers compact encoding but requires careful code generation and stricter evolution rules.
+  Offers compact encoding but requires careful code generation and stricter evolution management compared to Avro.

 - **JSON Schema**:
   Human-readable and easier for manual inspection, but results in larger payloads and weaker typing guarantees.